The Most Common Types of Flash Drive Failure

 What is Flash Drive?

 A USB flash drive, also known as a thumb drive or jump drive is a portable storage device.
 Users can connect it to their computer via a USB port to store and transfer information between computers.
-The flash drives are mechanically robust because unlike traditional hard drives, it contains no moving parts.
+The flash drives are mechanically robust because, unlike traditional hard drives, it contains no moving parts.
 There is only an integrated circuit memory chip that is used to store data.
-Typically, flash drive consists of a USB connector and a small printed circuit board.
+Typically, a flash drive consists of a USB connector and a small printed circuit board.
 It is the NAND flash memory chip that stores data.

 Even if a flash drive has no moving parts, it is still as vulnerable to damage.
 If your drives get broken or corrupt, your data will get lost.
 To prevent a data loss scenario, let’s take a look at the most common flash drive failures which you must keep mindful of.

 Often when users eject a flash drive from the computer‘s USB port then the drive’s USB connector can break out from the flash circuit board.
 This accidental damage is the most common type of flash drive damage.
 When the connector gets bent or broken, the USB flash drive components may suffer short circuits.
 So, make sure you unplug the flash drive and don’t use it until it’s repaired.

 It is also possible that the drive’s NAND chips fall off the Printed Circuit Board.
 Apart from external damage, the flash drive may also fail due to overheating or excessive use.
 The NAND chips which reside on the surface of the flash drive may get corrupted if exposed to overheating.
 When this happens, the surface mount NAND chips can fall off the PCB.
 Recovering lost data in this situation requires advanced equipment and in-depth knowledge.

 Damaged Flash drive Components